-All species listed below were cross-referenced with the USDA PLANTS Database and BONAP (Biota of North America Program) to ensure nativity within each target state throughout the Midwest.
-All plants are generally considered common, but may vary in abundance across the collection states and 4 otherwise abundant species will not be collected in Pennsylvania (noted with a ).
-To address this, the plant list includes 29 host plant and forage species to ensure that collection teams in each state have numerous options from which to collect.
+All species listed below were cross-referenced with the USDA PLANTS Database and BONAP (Biota of North America Program) to determine nativity within each target state throughout the Midwest and Great Lakes region.
+All plants are generally considered common, but may vary in abundance across the collection states.
+While many of the target species can be collected in all participating seed collection states, some species are regionally-specific and should not be collected in the states listed below.
+To address this, the plant list includes 34 host plant and forage species to ensure that collection teams in each state have numerous options from which to collect.
+While they may be native, species marked with an \ will not be collected in Ohio, Indiana, and Pennsylvania due to programmatic constraints.
 The target plant list has been reviewed, collaborated on, and vetted across the region.

 Many of these species have similar characteristics to other plants and proper plant ID is crucial.

-Detailed plant profiles can be found in Appendix A. Laminated copies will be distributed to the State Leads by the Pollinator Partnership and will be available for use in the field.
+To aid in identification, detailed plant profiles can be found in Appendix A. Print copies of the plant profiles will be distributed to Team Leads by the Pollinator Partnership while supplies last.
+The print or digital PDF version of the plant profiles will be available for all teams to use in the field.